polar-app/polar-app/content/docs/faq.md

 International characters and any character that can be supported as part of Twitter hashtags are supported within Polar.

-We DID extend the framework to support ':' so that we could have typed tags.
+We did extend the framework to support ':' so that we could have typed tags.

-The idea was to be compatible with external systems so that data exported from Polar was compatible.
+The idea is to be compatible with external systems so that data exported from Polar was compatible.

-We might revisit supporting extended tags in the future with additional characters but just issue warnings that these tags aren't supported on all platforms.

-# Do you have any plans to support ePub format?
+# Do you have any plans to support epub format?

 Yes.
-But not in the short term.
-Check out our notes on [EPUB](EPUB_SUPPORT.md).
+Epub support is available since Polar's 2.0 release.

 # How do I build and run from source?